ispstiima/HA4Mfeatures/README.md

 ## Dataset Splittings

 The files "test.splitN.bundle" and "train.splitN.bundle" contain the test-train splitting protocol of the 205 videos within the HA4M dataset, where N=1 stands for Cross-Subject splitting, while N=2 and N=3 stand for Cross-Location splittings, namely C-Loc12 and C-Loc21. "test.split1_newData.bundle" contains the test set of the new data collection.
 For further analysis, we also provide a Cross-Subject splitting for all the 217 videos of the HA4M dataset, at N=4.

+## Analysis Results

+The provided features have been used alone and mixed among each other, to train five deep learning models at the state-of-the-art for Human Action Segmentation (MS-TCN, MS-TCN++, BCN, C2F-TCN, ASFormer).
+The methodological approach and the experiments performed have been submitted with the manuscript "Deep Learning methodologies for action segmentation applied to manufacturing scenarios".
+The complete results of such analysis will be added to the present repository.

 ## Contacts: